dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 A net latency figure for wifi, thus, would be somewhere the low side of 1.2ms vs 2600ms at the lowest rate. ( :) )

-Since wifi data is noisy, I tried to recreate the first wifi plot above on ethernet.

-The closest thing to a comparison I can come up with for a simulation of what's going on here is the behavior of the pi, rate limited to the same speed, but using a 1000 packet pfifo buffer instead of fq_codel.
+To recreate the first horrific plot above on ethernet, the closest thing to a comparison I can come up with for a simulation of what's going on here is the behavior of the pi, rate limited to the same speed, but using a 1000 packet pfifo buffer instead of fq_codel.

 {{< figure src="/flent/wifi/rtt_fair_on_wifi/pfifo_collapse.svg" width=640px title="Rasberry pi3 configured with the sqm-scripts for 5.5mbit down, 500k up, for pfifo w/1000 packets" >}}

 Ugh!
+But this is close enough for exposition.

-## Some thoughts
+## Some thoughts on benchmarking

 Definitely keep testing for 40 seconds or more.
 Too many tests don't test long enough.